When your customer contacts your support center via call or chat here are the top 9 pain points they face*:

 How to measure it?
 Average time in Queue.
 And Average Time to reach a Live Agent.

-According to our research across 160 million calls: in 2018, customers spent an average of 75 seconds in the queue.
-A long IVR menu may further delay a customer.
+In 2018, customers spent an average of 75 seconds in the queue (Read the research here).
+On phone calls, a long IVR menu may further delay a customer.
 On chats, your chatbot may waste their time.
 A measure of around 10 seconds to reach a live agent is far more ideal.
-And it’s do-able too.
+And it’s doable too.

 How to fix it?

 - Plan staff/ Forecast regularly.
 Your data is a gold mine.
 Use it to plan your staff more efficiently.
-If you go into your call reports regularly, you can see what time of day or day of week call traffic is high, and when it isn’t.
+If you go into your call reports regularly, you can see what time of day or day of week call traffics is high, and when they aren’t.
 Use this to plan your agent rosters accordingly.
 If the metrics show a need for increased staff, you can use the data to quantify exactly what your increased budget requirements are.
 (Also Read: Call Queue Management: Plan Staffing)

 - Create Fallbacks.
 Take your metrics seriously.
 If calls do not connect with a live agent within the stipulated time, you should provide fallbacks.

-- Another skill group: Your fallback could be another department or support center.
-Or it could also be a group of trainees or a support crew you hire on a work-from-home basis.
+- Another skill Group: Your fallback could be another department or support center, a support crew you keep on a work-from-home basis, or a trainee.
 You could also set your fallback to a voice bot/chatbot/answering machine or voice mail.
 (Also Read: Call Queue Management: Create Fallbacks) .

-- Call back.
+- Automated Callbacks.
 When agents are too tied up to answer a call (or chat), don’t keep your customer waiting.
 It is disrespectful.
 Instead, do the decent thing— let them hang up, and promise a callback.
 And then deliver on that promise.
-To do this, you can use IVR/voice bot or a simple voicemail to take down their complaint.
-Use the Abandoned Call Alert feature to send alerts to your agent or managers’ inbox.
-Or automatically schedule a callback into your dialer.
+You can use IVR/Voice bot or a simple voicemail to take down their complaint.
+Use the Abandoned call Alert feature to send alerts to your agent or manager’s inbox.
+Or schedule a call back into your dialer.
 (Also read: How to automate callbacks)